Trading Options in a Retirement Account

 For illustrative purposes only.

-But if the index dropped sharply, the maximum potential profit on that long put vertical is the difference between the long and short strikes minus the debit.
-If there is a difference of $50 between strikes, that would be $50 minus $21, or $29.
-That would be $2,900 of potential profit to offset the loss on the long portfolio (not including commissions).
+But if the index dropped sharply, the maximum potential profit on that long put vertical is the difference between the long and short strikes minus the debit originally paid.
+That profit helps offset the overall loss on the long portfolio.

 1A trader might sell a stock they don't own.
 A trader who believes the price of the stock will decline can "borrow" the stock from a broker at a certain price and buy back ("cover") to close the position at a lower price later.
 The potential profit would be the difference between the higher price shorted at and the lower price covered.